chenchienhao/simple_invoices_viewer/README.md

-# Simple React Viewer
+# Simple Invoices Viewer

-> This is a full stack React-Express invoices XML file viewer.
+> This is a full stack React-Express app "Simple Invoices Viewer".
-It's modified from source-origin: https://github.com/bradtraversy/react_file_uploader.
+The source-origin is from: https://github.com/bradtraversy/react_file_uploader.

 ## Quick Start